Ask Phyllis: a blog series of frequently asked real estate questions. Email us here

 Dear Ready,

-I am curious as to why you believe your agent is “not doing a good job”?
+I am curious why you believe your agent is “not doing a good job.”
 Has your Realtor hired a professional photographer?
-Has your agent, advised you on repairs, staging and pricing?
-Have you taken your agent’s advice about suggested repairs and pricing?
-Until you open escrow, the only thing your Realtor controls is the marketing.
-Aspects such as price, condition, ease of showing are generally in the home seller’s hands.
+Has your agent advised you on repairs, staging, and pricing?
+Have you followed your agent’s recommendations regarding suggested repairs and pricing?
+Until you open escrow, your Realtor controls only the marketing.
+You control key factors such as price, condition, and ease of showing.

 You and your real estate agent are a team and should be working in partnership.
 If you are unhappy with your current Realtor, most likely the office manager will allow you to select a different agent within the same company for the remaining term of your contract.
 Depending on how much prep work your Realtor has done, the issue may not be your choice of agent.
-Prior to firing your agent, I encourage you to take a look at what you could be doing that would help your agent do his job, perhaps a meeting with him and or his office manger might help.
+Before firing your agent, I encourage you to take a look at what you could be doing that would help your agent do his job; perhaps a meeting with him and or his office manager might help.

 Related Posts: Should my Realtor be more aggressive?